gitkraken/gitkraken-client-docs/gitkraken-client/trello.md

 <img src="/wp-content/uploads/connect-trello-integration.png" srcset="/wp-content/uploads/connect-trello-integration@2x.png" class="img-bordered img-responsive center">

-You will then be prompted by a Trello page to allow GitKraken Git GUI to connect to your Trello account.
+You will then be prompted by a Trello page to allow GitKraken Desktop to connect to your Trello account.
 Scroll down and hit <em>Allow</em> to proceed.

 <img src="/wp-content/uploads/trello-integration.png" srcset="/wp-content/uploads/trello-integration@2x.png" class="img-bordered img-responsive center">

-Alternatively, you may copy the token from the _Success_ page and paste it into the Trello integration page inside GitKraken Git GUI.
+Alternatively, you may copy the token from the _Success_ page and paste it into the Trello integration page inside GitKraken Desktop.

 ***